ryupold/rgb-pi/README.md

 ```

 #### communication protocol
+A documentation to the communication protocol can be found here (http://htmlpreview.github.io/?https://github.com/realriu/rgb-pi/blob/master/doc/protocol.html)

 The server can receive commands from third party applications, like mobile apps.
-To send a commands to the server, a TCP stream socket has to be initialized and connected to the raspberry pi host ip.
+To send commands to the server, a TCP stream socket has to be initialized and connected to the raspberry pi host ip.
 The command has to be a unicode string.

 By default the server listens to <strong>port 4321</strong>, but this can be configured with **python configutre.py config**.

-A documentation to the communication protocol can be found here (http://htmlpreview.github.io/?https://github.com/realriu/rgb-pi/blob/master/doc/protocol.html)

 ## Contributors